mitsuhiko/jinja2/docs/api.rst

 Note that for `.world` files the `{{ var|e }}` and `{{ var | escape }}`
 filters are replaced with the custom escape function.

+.. admonition:: A word of caution

+    Be aware that mixing files that have different autoescape settings (especially custom escape functions) within one render command, can lead to unexpected behavior.
+    In general the ``{% include %}`` directive works fine but especially ``{% extends %}`` commands can have unexpected outcomes as main template overwrites the context of the included one.

 .. _identifier-naming: